 After pinpointing the inaccurate thoughts, it’s helpful to “poke holes” in these thoughts and replace them with more rational beliefs.
 This challenges the fears that arise when thinking about flying.
 This may seem like a daunting task because most people know that their fears are irrational and that, logically, flying is safe.
 However, remembering what is rational in the moment is the key to combating these fears.

-Treatment for Fear of Flying
+Therapy for Fear of Flying

-How to Get Help for Fear of Flying
+How to Get Fear of Flying Therapy

 Remember that facing any fear takes courage and time.
 Seeking professional help from a cognitive-behavioral therapist may expedite recovery from a fear of flying.